cabal-club/cable/readme.md

 Keys are expected to be UTF-8 strings.
 The valid bytes for a value depends on the key.
 See the table below.

+The `keyN` fields are expected to be valid UTF-8 strings.
+Each key string's length is not to exceed 128 bytes.

+The `valueN` fields are expected to not exceed 4096 bytes (4 kibibytes) each.

 Recommended keys for clients to support:

 key       | value format | desc
 ----------|--------------|---------------------------------------
 `name`    | UTF-8        | handle this user wishes to use as a pseudonym

+The `name` field is expected to be a valid UTF-8 string, and not contain codepoints from the `C` [General Category][GC].
+Its length is not to exceed 32 bytes.
+If the field exceeds this, the post should be considered invalid.

 To save space, a client may wish to discard from disk older versions of these messages from a particular user.